Docker - Data and Volumes

 - Named Volumes survive container removal and can therefore be used to store persistent data.

-- Anonymous Volumes are attached to a container - they can be used to save (temporary) data inside the container.
+- Anonymous Volumes are attached to a container - they can be used to save data inside the container.

 - Bind Mounts are folders on the host machine which are specified by the user and mounted into containers - like Named Volumes.